 In November 2023, we elected and welcomed a new Management Committee: Gary Meredith (Deputy Chair), Alberta Hornsby (Chair), Christina Howley (Secretary) and Sue Marsh (Treasurer) (photo above).

 Our founding committee from 2021 were Kallum Clarke (Deputy Chair) and Priscilla Gibson (Chair), as well as Christina (Secretary) and Sue (Treasurer).
-This committee guided us through the challenging set-up stage and helped to create a strong governance foundation for CYWP.
+This committee guided us to create a strong governance foundation for CYWP.

 Our Management Committee hold three meetings per year.
 The AGM is held between October and mid-December.